 Research

-The Impact of Partisan Politics on Policing Practices and Personnel Composition: Evidence from North Carolina's Sheriff's Offices (with Samuel Krumholz)
+The Impact of Partisan Politics on Policing Practices: Evidence from North Carolina's Sheriff's Offices

 Publications